-- 42. NSG members understand the reasons for these concerns but state emphatically that the objectives of the NSG have consistently been to fulfil their obligations as suppliers to support nuclear non-proliferation and, in doing so, to facilitate peaceful nuclear cooperation.
-The growing and diverse membership of the NSG demonstrates that it is not a closed shop.
-It is also the case that a large part of the Guidelines were agreed in 1978 and have been accepted by all current NSG members, although most were not at that time members of the group, and thus were not involved in the drafting process. - 43.
-The NSG has consistently promoted openness and greater understanding of its aims, as well as adherence to its guidelines and is prepared to support efforts by states to adhere to and implement the Guidelines.
-In response to the interest shown by individual states and groups of states a series of contacts have taken place to inform them about the NSG s activities and to encourage them to adhere to the Guidelines.
-These contacts have been organised through special missions to these countries by successive chairmen and representatives of NSG member states as well as during NSG seminars specially convened for this purpose (in 1994 and 1995). - 44.
-The NSG welcomes the call in Paragraph 17 of the "Principles and Objectives for Nuclear Non-proliferation and Disarmament" adopted at the NPT Review and Extension Conference for more openness and transparency, and responded substantively to the call at its Buenos Aires plenary meeting on 25-26 April 1996 by establishing a working group to consider how to promote openness and transparency through further dialogue and cooperation with non-member countries. - 45.
-This is additional to the ongoing NSG outreach program and regular contacts with specific countries to inform them about NSG practices and to promote adherence to the Guidelines. - 46.
-As a first step, NSG member States have strengthened their dialogue with non-members of the NSG through contacts which took place in margins of the 1996 IAEA General Conference.
+- 41. NSG members understand the reasons for these concerns but state emphatically that the objectives of the NSG have consistently been to fulfil their obligations as suppliers to support nuclear non-proliferation and, in doing so, to facilitate peaceful nuclear cooperation.
+The growing and diverse membership of the NSG demonstrates that it is not a closed shop. - 42.
+The NSG has consistently promoted openness and greater understanding of its aims, as well as adherence to its Guidelines and is prepared to support efforts by States to adhere to and implement the Guidelines.
+In response to the interest shown by individual States and groups of States, a series of contacts have taken place to inform them about the NSG's activities and to encourage them to adhere to the Guidelines.
+These contacts have been organised through special missions to these countries by successive NSG Plenary Chairs and representatives of NSG members as well as during NSG seminars specially convened for this purpose (in 1994 and 1995). - 43.
+The NSG welcomes the call in Paragraph 17 of the "Principles and Objectives for Nuclear Non-proliferation and Disarmament" adopted at the NPT Review and Extension Conference for more openness and transparency, and responded substantively to the call at its Buenos Aires Plenary meeting on 25-26 April 1996 by establishing a working group to consider how to promote openness and transparency through further dialogue and cooperation with non-member countries. - 44.
+This is additional to the ongoing NSG outreach programme and regular contacts with specific countries to inform them about NSG practices and to promote adherence to the Guidelines. - 45.
+As a first step, NSG members have strengthened their dialogue with non-members of the NSG through contacts which took place in the margins of the 1996 IAEA General Conference.
 This dialogue continues in capitals and on other occasions such as regular nuclear and security policy dialogues, as well as during multilateral meetings which deal with these issues.
-This paper is a further practical contribution to this process. - 47.
-The NSG is organising a seminar on the role of export controls in nuclear non-proliferation on 7-8 October 1997 in Vienna, immediately following the forty-first session of the IAEA General Conference.
-Given the importance of including all actual and potential supplier countries and the wish for a genuine, open and all-inclusive dialogue, it was decided to invite all states to the seminar, whether parties to the NPT or not.
-Governmental representatives, international organisations involved with the issues and some academic and industry specialists on the subject will be invited. - 48.
-The international seminar is designed to be a further, but not final step in promoting the goals of transparency within a framework of dialogue and cooperation on the role of export controls in nuclear non-proliferation and in the promotion of nuclear trade for peaceful purposes.
+This paper is a further practical contribution to this process. - 46.
+On 7-8 October 1997, immediately following the forty-first session of the IAEA General Conference, the NSG held an International Seminar on the Role of Export Controls in Nuclear Non-Proliferation in Vienna.
+Given the importance of including all actual and potential supplier countries and the wish for a genuine, open and all-inclusive dialogue, it was decided to invite all States to the Seminar, whether parties to the NPT or not. - 47.
+On the basis of the dialogue started in Vienna, a second International Seminar on the same subject was held in New York on 8-9 April 1999, ahead of the 1999 NPT Preparatory Committee Meeting.
+As in 1997, speakers were drawn from both NSG and non-NSG countries and from a variety of backgrounds so that the debate could cover a broad spectrum of views.
+Both seminars were attended by participants representing Governments, international organizations, and leading experts from the media, the academic world and the industry.